 After you validate a D-Link Access Point that associates with a switch, the switch assumes management functions for the AP.
 You can configure all of the AP settings directly from the switch before or after you validate the AP.
-This chapter describes the AP settings and how to manage them by using the D-Link WLAN Controller Switch.
+The D-Link Unified Access System utilizes the D-Link Wireless AP Protocol (DWAPP) for the switch to discover, configure, manage, and monitor the APs.
+This chapter describes the AP settings and how to manage them by using the D-Link Unified Switch.